Why is this important?

 Where appropriate, you are clearly directed to additional sources of expert advice, so you can find further help on questions.
 And there are links to the directory of CAB services across the UK throughout the website, helping you to find details of your nearest bureau.

 The Adviceguide website is published in English and Welsh, and covers the law in England, Wales, Scotland and Northern Ireland.
-The FAQs in each topic section are also available in ethnic community languages (Chinese, Bengali, Gujerati, Punjabi, and Urdu).
+FAQs are also available in ethnic community languages (Chinese, Bengali, Gujerati, Punjabi, and Urdu) in each topic section.

 The site is updated monthly so as to maintain its accuracy and reliability, with 'What’s New' and 'Coming Soon' information added whenever relevant and timely.
 In addition to these regular updates, we have a rolling programme of enhancements to the website, with regard to both content and usability.